hambergjesse/re-queue/README.md

 ## Quality Assurance

-RE:Q is built with quality and reliability in mind.
+RE:QUEUE is built with quality and reliability in mind.
 Our comprehensive testing suite ensures that every feature works correctly across all supported browsers:

 - **Unit Tests**: Over 90% code coverage for all core functionality
 - **Integration Tests**: Communication between different extension components is thoroughly tested